yagnasrinath/ipop-test/README.md

   python -m unittest -v test.TestLxcCreate
   ```

-5. Choose the test class you want and run it
+5. Choose the test class you want and run it.
+For example, TestSocialVPN test class runs SociapVPN ipop in each LXC instances and sends ping from one node to all the other node one by one.
+This should completes with "OK".

   ```
   python -m unittest -v test.TestSocialVPN
   ```